sindresorhus/awesome-nodejs/readme.md

 - [MQTT.js](https://github.com/mqttjs/MQTT.js) - Client for MQTT - Pub-sub based messaging protocol for use on top of TCP/IP.
 - [rpc-websockets](https://github.com/elpheria/rpc-websockets) - JSON-RPC 2.0 implementation over WebSockets.
 - [Aedes](https://github.com/moscajs/aedes) - Barebone MQTT server that can run on any stream server.
+- [node-coap](https://github.com/coapjs/node-coap) - node-coap is a client and server library for CoAP modeled after the http module.

 ### Image